cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 ## Logging in

 You can use the CLI to log into any cloud foundry you have an account in.

-* Use `cf help` to login to Pivotal Web Services.
+* Use `cf help` to find out how to login to Pivotal Web Services

-* The API endpoint you need is `api.run.pivotal.io`.
+The API endpoint you need is `api.run.pivotal.io`.

 ```sh
 cf login --help